imxana/ec_forum/README.md

 ### deploy

-Nginx+uWSGI+supervisor to deploy would be strongly recommended.
+Nginx + uWSGI + supervisor to deploy Flask application would be strongly recommended.

 read `doc/server_init.sh` as an example.